 If you're not one already, become a FOLFAN member or donor today; or sign up to become a FOLFAN volunteer, docent or steward; or ask to be added to our "fan" e-mail list to receive our bi-monthly e-newsletter.

-The mission of FOLFAN is to expand education and recreation opportunities and protect the natural and cultural resources of lakes Folsom and Natoma.
+Our mission is "Enhancing education and recreation opportunities for the public and protecting the wonders and resources of Lakes Folsom and Natoma."